 Ginny Grimsley, Jun 18, 2021 12:26:23 PM

-This week, we’ll show you how appealing to the buyer hero at every step of their journey with content that aligns with their needs at each stage is fundamental to creating the trust that will make them yours forever (and inspire them to bring their friends).
+This week, we’ll show you how appealing to the buyer hero at every step of their journey with valuable, high-quality content that aligns with their needs at each stage is fundamental to creating the trust that will make them yours forever (and inspire them to bring their friends).

 Each part of that journey is an opportunity to nurture the buyer, and offer solutions to the problems that put them on their journey in the first place.
 It’s important to remember that each stage requires a different type of content.